2017 Regulation Impact Statement

 Reforming Australia’s illegal logging regulations

-new ‘Deemed to comply’ arrangement for products certified under the Forest Stewardship Council (FSC) and Programme for Endorsement Certification (PEFC) schemes.
-This will streamline the due diligence requirements for importers or processors dealing with such products, providing an estimated annual regulatory saving of AUD$4.2 million.
+- establish a new ‘Deemed to comply’ arrangement for products certified under the Forest Stewardship Council (FSC) and Programme for Endorsement Certification (PEFC) schemes.
+This will streamline the due diligence requirements for importers or processors and provide an estimated annual regulatory saving of AUD$4.2 million.

-personal or non-commercial importers and processors do not need to provide business related information as part of their due diligence system.
-This will resolve some of the difficulties such parties have had in complying with the Regulation’s requirements.
+- clarify that personal or non-commercial importers and processors do not need to provide business related information as part of their due diligence system.

-With the conclusion of the RIS process, the department will also end its existing ‘soft-start’ compliance period.
+With the conclusion of the RIS process, the department ended its existing ‘soft-start’ compliance period.

 From 1 January 2018, businesses and individuals who import regulated timber products into Australia, or who process domestically grown raw logs, may face penalties for failing to comply with the due diligence requirements.

 February 2016: The department released the KPMG report